 In 2019, we’ve become more aware of our carbon footprint when traveling.
 So much that “Flygskam”, a new Swedish word was coined, which translates as flight shame.
-It refers to feeling shame for flying based on airplane emissions and people’s increasing sense of responsibility to opt for sustainable travel and means of transportation with lower carbon emissions.
+It refers to feeling shame for flying based on airplane emissions and people’s increasing sense of responsibility to opt for sustainable travel and tourism using means of transportation with lower carbon emissions.
 With her European train rides and cross-Atlantic sailing trips, Greta has certainly motivated this trend.

 “With 10 years sustainability experience I’m acutely aware of the dangers of climate change and how the airline industry contributes.
 The figure is around 5-8 % of global emissions and projected to grow as air travel becomes more affordable.
 While emissions from airlines must come down, we don’t believe in personal shaming.
 Every person has different life situations and reasons to fly.
 Lifestyle changes will play a part but airlines simultaneously need to lower emissions and shift to biofuels and later on electrification”.

 According to UK tour company Responsible Travel, overtourism is an issue in six of the seven continents.
 They’ve compiled a list of places suffering from overtourism in an interactive map which can be accessed here.